fredpower44/snappi-cheatsheet/README.md

 ## snappi Iterators

 snappi iterators are used to represent lists of snappi objects.
 They can be used similarly to lists in Python.
+Commonly used snappi iterators include snappi OTG FlowIter (cfg.flows) and PortIter (cfg.ports)

 * <details>
     <summary>Adding item into iterator</summary>

     ```
     iter = {iterator}.{item1}().{item2}().{item3}() ...
     ```